 When not the object of study in art history or cultural history, pictorial and material sources often lead something of a marginal existence in academic discourse.
 The importance of these documents for research in the field of connected histories remains underrated.
 This does them an injustice and prevents new academic insights.
-Whether everyday objects, sophisticated artefacts or the works of famous artists, as creations and tangible products of the skills and abilities, knowledge, experience and emotional entanglements of human beings through space and time, pictorial and material sources may all be considered essential repositories of memory, traditions and identities.
+Whether everyday objects, sophisticated artefacts or the works of famous artists, as creations and tangible products of the skills and abilities, knowledge, experience and emotional entanglements of human beings through space and time, pictorial and material sources may all be considered essential repositories of memory, traditions, and identities.
 As such, whatever the medium - drawing or print, map, letter or book, measuring instrument, textile or glass object, mask, painting or film, sculpture or photograph - these sources are to be thought of not as passive entities but as dynamic and many-layered social actors, invested with meaning and an agency resulting from their interaction with people.
 To the editors of this collection of 45 'visual reflections' it seemed that this unique agency of the visual could be an appropriate, accessible and vivid means to convey many of the themes that the COST Action "People in Motion: Entangled Histories of Displacement across the Mediterranean (1492-1923)", or "PIMo" for short, is about.

-Natalie Fritz is a scholar in the field of religion, media and culture.
-She works as editor and journalist in film, media and religion and is coordinator of the Journal for Religion, Film and Media (JRFM).
+Natalie Fritz is a scholar in the field of religion, media, and culture.
+An editor and journalist for film, media, and religion, she is coordinator of the Journal for Religion, Film and Media (JRFM).

-Paola von Wyss-Giacosa is lecturer, researcher and guest curator at the University of Zurich and member of the editorial board of the Brepols series Histories in Motion: People, Images, Objects, Ideas.
+Paola von Wyss-Giacosa is a lecturer, researcher, and guest curator at the University of Zurich and member of the editorial board of the Brepols series Histories in Motion: People, images, objects, ideas (15th-19th centuries).